 On the other hand, books are extremely rich in theme and immersion, even though they are just black letters on white paper.
 So, board games that can recreate such a feeling, either by narrative, or even better, by game mechanics that make thematic sense, will be much easier to identify with.

 For example, Scythe fulfills all these elements fully.
 It’s stunning, the components are tactile (fun to move around), and the world it creates is alive around you.
 You actually feel like a leader of a post-war diesel-pink apocalyptic nation: because of great art, background story, but also game mechanics that make sense (i.e. mechs can carry workers, building a monument increases your popularity, and so on).

 One more note to add about components is that your time behind the table should mostly be spent playing the game, not setting and re-setting the board (I’m looking at you, Hawaii), fiddling with components, and referring to rules.

 Board games are normally structured as a series of choices.
 As you and other players make these choices during the game, the gameplay branches out as a tree, creating an almost infinite number of outcomes.

-How your choices affect the outcomes is very important – they must have a meaningful impact on the outcome of the game, otherwise, the player will feel unengaged like the game is playing itself.
+How your choices affect the outcomes is very important – they must have a meaningful impact on the outcome of the game, otherwise, players will feel unengaged as if the game is playing itself.
 If you decide to attack a keep rather than interact in the village on the first turn of Mage Knight, this will have a deep-impacting result on the build of your character.
 But it doesn’t mean either choice is wrong – they’re just two of different possible paths.